-A first request for reconsideration must be postmarked or dispatched by a commercial carrier, courier, or messenger no later than three months from the date that appears in the written notice from the Office of its decision to refuse registration.
+A first request for reconsideration must be postmarked or dispatched by a commercial carrier, courier, or messenger received in the U.S. Copyright Office no later than three months from the date that appears in the written notice from the Office of its decision to refuse registration.
 37 C.F.R. § 202.5(b)(3).

-A second request for reconsideration must be postmarked or dispatched by a commercial carrier, courier, or messenger no later than three months from the date that appears in the written notice from the Office of its decision to uphold the refusal to register following the applicant's first request for reconsideration.
+A second request for reconsideration must be postmarked or dispatched by a commercial carrier, courier, or messengerreceived in the Office no later than three months from the date that appears in the written notice from the Office of its decision to uphold the refusal to register following the applicant's first request for reconsideration.
 37 C.F.R. § 202.5(c)(3).